Estimated reading time: 6 minutes

 The model clearly defines the goal and specifies what the end result will look like after the goal has been completed.
-This clarity helps to ensure that employees understand the expectation and the targeted outcome.
+This clarity helps to ensure that employees understand the expectations and the targeted outcome.

 Organizations Sometimes Create Internal Barriers

-Unfortunately, there are barriers that are inherent in many organizations that limit their ability to achieve goals – and ultimately strategy.
+Unfortunately, there are barriers that are inherent in many organizations that limit their ability to achieve goals – and, ultimately, strategy.

 These barriers can slow employee productivity and stall an employee’s ability to get the job done.